foo-dogsquared/freebies-hunt-api/src/list.md

 ### Includes a list of blogs of various subjects and knowledge fields (mainly in programming). | blog | #35a7ff
 - [Awesome Engineering Blogs (by *kilimchoi*)](https://github.com/kilimchoi/engineering-blogs) | An [awesome](https://github.com/sindresorhus/awesome) list that lists out engineering blogs from technologies, companies, and persons that you can refer to.
 - [Cal Newport](http://calnewport.com/) | A computer science professor at Georgetown University that is known for writing student and learning productivity.
+- [Coding Horror](https://blog.codinghorror.com/) | **(There's a wide array of topics he discussed in here despite the title of the blog.)** A tech blog that focuses on some things about the programming side of things.
 - [College Info Geek](https://collegeinfogeek.com/) | Includes a plethora of articles ranging from productivity hacks to learning advices.
-- [Scott Young](https://scotthyoung.com/) | A blog that mainly focuses on learning and entrepreneurship.
-- [Coding Horror](https://blog.codinghorror.com/) | **(There's a wide array of topics he discussed in here despite the title of the blog.)** A tech blog that focuses on some things about the programming side of things.
 - [CSS Tricks](https://css-tricks.com/) | A blog that focuses on front-end development.
 - [Derek Sivers](https://sivers.org/) | A blog from a guy who had a lot of things to say on a lot of topics.
 - [Flavio Copes](https://flaviocopes.com/) | Another blog that focuses on front-end development.